This section provides details on official charities within cricket and ECB’s relationships with its charitable partners.

 Chance to Shine Street takes the game and its educational benefits to disadvantaged inner-city areas affected by youth crime and anti-social behaviour.
 The charity uses the power of cricket to engage young people from a range of backgrounds, increase aspiration and promote respect

 Over the past decade, Chance to Shine has proved that cricket has the power to bring young people from all walks of life together and teach life skills that will stay with them forever.
-The charity is committed to giving all young people the chance to play it, learn from it and enjoy it.
+The charity is committed to giving all young people the chance to play the game, learn from it and enjoy it.

 The Lord’s Taverners